Ramses the Damned: The Passion of Cleopatra: Intertextuality

 Sarah Olive of the University of York argues that Ramses the Damned: The Passion of Cleopatra and The Mummy are "passion" texts, in two senses of the word.
 Firstly, in describing Cleopatra's passionate sexuality in a way that is demonstrably indebted to William Shakespeare's characterization of her in his play.
 Secondly, in giving an account of her death and suffering, as in the Gospels' recollection of the Passion of Christ.
 She reads the Rices' novels' representation of Cleopatra against other characterizations of her in Henry Rider Haggard's She: A History of Adventure, Giuseppe Verdi's opera Aida (frequently featured in the novel), Joseph L. Mankiewicz's 1963 film Cleopatra starring Elizabeth Taylor, and the British comedy Carry On Cleo.

 Publication

 The novel was published by Anchor Books on November 21, 2017.

 Reception

-Publishers Weekly called The Passions of Cleopatra a "slick sequel" to The Mummy, noting that its "immortals gifted with virtual indestructibility scheme as nastily against one another as the similarly endowed characters in Anne Rice's celebrated Vampire Chronicles."
+Publishers Weekly called The Passion of Cleopatra a "slick sequel" to The Mummy, noting that its "immortals gifted with virtual indestructibility scheme as nastily against one another as the similarly endowed characters in Anne Rice's celebrated Vampire Chronicles."
 The publication added, "In their first literary collaboration, the Rices, mother and son, configure these subplots into an entertaining soap opera replete with romantic alliances, betrayals, and ends left tantalizingly loose as grist for sequels."

 Sequel

-A third jointly-authored novel in this series, Ramses the Damned: The Reign of Osiris, was released on February 1, 2022, two months after Anne Rice's death.
+A jointly-authored third novel in the series, Ramses the Damned: The Reign of Osiris, was released on February 1, 2022, two months after Anne Rice's death.